 Nabeel joined Watsi on September 8th, 2014.
-Seven years ago, Nabeel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nabeel's most recent donation traveled 1,900 miles to support Dawiskenley, a 4-year-old boy from Haiti, to fund prep and travel for cardiac surgery.
+Eight years ago, Nabeel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nabeel's most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.

 Dawiskenley is a toddler from Haiti who lives with his aunt, uncle and cousins in a neighborhood of Port-au-Prince.
 Dawiskenley's mother and father live nearby and visit him regularly.
 Dawiskenley enjoys going to preschool and playing with his cousins.
 Dawiskenley has a cardiac condition called tricuspid endocarditis, one of the four valves of his heart has been infected and can no longer pump blood properly.
 The treatment that Dawiskenley needs is not available in Haiti, so he needs to fly to the Cayman Islands to undergo heart surgery.
 On May 25th, surgeons will attempt to repair the damaged valve so that it can pump blood more normally.
 Have a Heart Cayman, is contributing $17,000 to pay for surgery.
 Our medical partners, Haiti Cardiac Alliance, is requesting $1,500 to help Dawiskenley's family cover labs, medicines, and follow-up appointments.
 It also supports passport obtainment and the social worker who will accompany Dawiskenley's family overseas to support his treatment and care.
 Dawiskenley's uncle shared, "Our family is very grateful that so many people want to help Dawiskenley become healthy!"